Random top emcees of all-time lists pop up all the time on Twitter.

-But what if I told you there’s a Los Angeles Latino MC with more platinum plaques, more influence in the game, a more nuanced artistic balance between authenticity and Billboard chart sales with equally devastating punch lines and lyrics that can outshine the most influential MCs in the game?
+But what if I told you there’s a Los Angeles Latino emcee with more platinum plaques, more influence in the game, a more nuanced artistic balance between authenticity and Billboard chart sales with equally devastating punch lines and lyrics that can outshine the most influential emcee’s in the game?

-Hiding in plain sight is Zach De La Rocha, my choice as the GOAT Latino MC.
-For my first CHELAx talk, I will explain to you exactly why he is the God MC when it comes to Latino mic knights.
+Hiding in plain sight is Zack De La Rocha, my choice as the GOAT Latino emcee.
+For my first CHELAx talk, I will explain to you exactly why he is the GOAT emcee when it comes to Latino mic knights.

 Arguably, Pun’s greatest artistic strengths lied in his wordplay, rhyme schemes and ability to create narratives with detail that rivaled the best of his generation.
 Perhaps his most famous line comes from “Deep Cover 99,” where he nimbly rapped “dead in the middle of Italy/little did we know we riddled a middle man who didn’t do did-a-ly…”